grendizerh/netx/README.md

 ```
 Note: The ```--noconsole``` flag ensures the process runs purely in the background without a terminal window.

+To make this work, the inception target must open the .exe file, could be via email, USB, etc...
+The program will do the rest

 ### 📂 Project Structure

 ```main.py```: The core logic engine.